IanWE/Density-Boosts-Robustness-Code/README.md

 python process_data_bundle.py # dataset for training SCBNN
 ```
 2. Train base models (vanillann, lightgbm, ltnn, binarizednn, scnn, scbnn, scbdbnn) for later evaluations, please run `python train_models.py`.
 Besides, you can train SCBNN or SCNN with different parameters as listed in this file for other evaluations.
-3. Evaluate the concept drift on Sorel-20M by running `python evaluating_concept_drift_on_SOREL.py`, and all results will be saved in `materials/evaluation_on_sorel.txt`
+4. Evaluate the concept drift on Sorel-20M by running `python evaluating_concept_drift_on_SOREL.py`, and all results will be saved in `materials/evaluation_on_sorel.txt`
-4. Evaluate the backdoor effect by running `python train_backdoored_model.py`, and all results will be saved in `materials/`.
+5. Evaluate the backdoor effect by running `python train_backdoored_model.py`, and all results will be saved in `materials/`.
-5. Before
+6. Before start evaluating evasion attacks, run `python app.py` to wrap all models into apis.
+Then refer to `gamma_attack.py` for evaluating GAMMA Evasion on different models and refer to [MAB-malware](https://github.com/weisong-ucr/MAB-malware) to evaluating MAB evasion (you can put files in `modified_MAB/`  to MAB docker to implement attacks against our wrapped apis.).

+##

 ## Description of Core Files
+`app.py`: This file help wrap all models into api for remote access (e.g. from docker).
 `core/` is the directory of main codes.
 `core/model_utils.py`: This module is for model usages, e.g. loading, training, saving, evaluating models, explanation (SHAP).
 `core/data_utils.py`: This module is for processing dataset, e.g. loading/saving dataset, loading/saving/processing features.